dvettkoe/wormruler/README.md

 #### 5. Analyze Data
 Normalized data will be summarized for each analyzed condition and exported into an XLSX format for further analysis.

 Normalized values for each analyzed worm as well as mean, standard error of the mean and n numbers will be given.

+When more than 50 % of the datapoints of an animal are omitted, it will be ignored in the statistical analysis and listed separately.